May 12, 2026

 Looking back now, I can see that this entire period carried the feeling of an underworld journey — both personal and collective.

-Whilst the transformation had already begun, I now look back and feel the Pluto gong arrived with extraordinary timing.
+Although the transformation was already underway, I now feel the Pluto gong arrived with extraordinary timing.
 I cannot say it took grief away — nor would I wish it to.
 Grief is part of the human condition.
 We cannot love deeply and remain untouched by loss.

 But I do believe the gong supported me in journeying through grief in a wholesome and embodied way.